Bobris/Bobril/README.md

 - Components does not need to be HTML Elements - where is component(0-1) to HTMLNode(0-n) mapping (New in 2.0)
 - Support for partial invalidates for even faster redraws (including recursion deepness limited new in 2.0)
 - Normalization of Events
-- support for IE8+, Android 4.0+
+- support for IE9+, Android 4.1+ (Support for IE8 removed in 3.0)
 - batching of redrawing
 - any html element could be root
 - automatic passing of global configuration/context to children
 - automatic adding of "px" to length like inline style (New in 2.0)
 - reference to children nodes ala React (New in 2.0)
-- under 15kb minified (6kb gzip)
+- under 14kb minified (6kb gzip)

 Features in extensions:
 - OnChange event and value attribute normalization
 - Key events
 - Mouse, Touch and Swipe Events (includes polyfill pointerEvents:none and userSelect:none)
-- Vector graphic in spirit of React-Art just very limited in features, but under 4kb with SVG and VML backends
+- Vector graphic in spirit of React-Art just very limited in features, but under 2kb with SVG backend
 - Router inspired by https://github.com/rackt/react-router/
 - Media detection
 - Focus, Blur, FocusIn, FocusOut events
 - Transparently add vendor prefixes for inline styles
-- Asap (setImmediate) and Promise A+ implementation/polyfill - simplified https://github.com/taylorhakes/setAsap and https://github.com/taylorhakes/promise-polyfill
+- Asap (setImmediate) and Promise A+ polyfill - simplified https://github.com/taylorhakes/setAsap and https://github.com/taylorhakes/promise-polyfill
-- Scroll notification (crude solution to non-bubbling onScroll)
+- Scroll notification
-- Drag and Drop - uses browser one except on IE8-9, multi touch, allows animating drag, state of the art as usual
+- Drag and Drop - uses browser one except on IE9, multi touch, allows animating drag, state of the art as usual

-All extensions + core are 41kb minified (16kb gzip)
+All extensions + core are 37kb minified (14kb gzip)
 Of course you don't need all extensions, it is pure a la carte, so actual application could be shorter.

 Near term planned extensions: